MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 - [Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) helps estimate the initial and operational costs.
 - [Develop a cost model - Microsoft Azure Well-Architected Framework](/azure/architecture/framework/cost/design-model).

+For your solution, factor in the growth in the number of devices deployed and their messaging patterns over time.
+Both can have a linear or non-linear growth, which affects your total solution cost over time.
+You might start with a limited number of connected devices that grows each year.

 #### Continuously monitor and review